AMWA-TV/ms-05-02/docs/NcObject.md

 `Note`: The `resourceType` in this case can only be: node, device, source, flow, sender or receiver.

-For IS-08 this is further derived to use a resource of type `NcTouchpointResourceNmos_is_08`.
+For IS-08 Audio Channel Mapping this is further derived to use a resource of type `NcTouchpointResourceNmosChannelMapping`.
 This allows linking to a UUID and an input or output id.

 `Note`: The `resourceType` in this case can only be: input or output.